Smart Cities and Communities

 What does the research involve?

 Here, we explore the role smart technology plays in the governance of a city.
 We investigate if and how existing questions and requests of the city’s residents have been taken into account as a starting point in the application of smart technologies.

 Dr. Jiska Engelbert is Assistant Professor at the Erasmus School of History, Culture & Communication.
 In addition to coordinating both Digital Cities & Communities and the new LDE Minor “Smart and Shared Cities”, Jiska is Academic Director of “Tackling Inequalities”, the first interdisciplinary Honours Programme for all Master students at the Erasmus University.

-Dr. Jan Fransen is a senior expert in urban economic development and resilience of the Institute of Housing and urban Development Studies (IHS/ EUR).
-He has over 25 years of experience in small firm development, smart cities, community resilience, poverty alleviation and (frugal) innovation in emerging economies.
+Jan Fransen (PhD and MA in Development Studies) is an expert on urban economic development and resilience at the Institute of Housing and Urban Development Studies (IHS).
+He is a visiting researcher on urban resilience at the Institute of Social Studies (ISS).
+Jan has over 25 years of experience in small business development, smart cities, resilient communities, poverty reduction and innovation in emerging economies.

 Communities should be at the core of smart city thinking and making.
 After all, their data, livelihoods and rights are at stake.
 Smart city makers often talk people's participation and community engagement, but do people's exclusion.
 It is, thus, crucial to bring communities (back) into the imagination of their urban futures.

 VCC works together with The Association of Universities in the Netherlands (VSNU) in the research project 'Digital Society' to address the many pressing questions raised by the emergence of a digital society.
 In the program 30 leading professors from fourteen universities work together and support the Netherlands to develop technologies and applications that serve societal goals and interests, and which can be an example to all.